cheesechompers3d/merge-fellas/content/games/cheese-chompers-3d.md

     - question: "How often is the game updated?"
       answer: "We regularly update Cheese Chompers 3D with new content, bug fixes, and improvements based on player feedback."
     - question: "Is this game suitable for children?"
       answer: "Absolutely!
 Cheese Chompers 3D is designed to be family-friendly with its cute characters, non-violent gameplay, and intuitive controls."
+    - question: "Still Have Questions?"
+      answer: "If you can't find the answer to your question about Cheese Chompers 3D in our FAQ, please reach out to our community support team.
+Our dedicated staff is passionate about ensuring every player has the best possible experience with Cheese Chompers 3D and will respond to your inquiry promptly."